bccp/nbodykit/docs/source/algorithms/fftpower.rst

 The Functionality
 -----------------

-Users can compute the various quantities using the :class:`FFTPower`:
+Users can compute various quantities using the :class:`FFTPower`.
+We'll discuss the available functionality briefly in the sub-sections below.

 Auto power spectra and cross power spectra
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~